 Direction

-Leaving the station, you are in the garden city, where you can take a closer look at the end of the tour.
-First you walk through Luitpoldstraße and then - turning right - through Obere Königstraße.
+Once you leave the station, you are in the garden centre, where you can take a closer look around at the end of the tour.
+First you walk along Luitpoldstraße and then - turning right - along Obere Königstraße.
 Here you can already see the splendour of the local town houses.
-One feels transported to a fairytale world.
-You can't miss the Chain Bridge with its thousands of "love locks".
-The footbridge leads over an arm of the Regnitz, here a section of the Main-Danube Canal, to the island city and directly into the pedestrian zone around Maximiliansplatz.
-Bambergers simply call it Maxplatz.
+You feel transported to a fairytale world.
+The chain bridge, decorated with thousands of "love locks", cannot be overlooked.
+The pedestrian bridge leads over a branch of the Regnitz, a section of the Main-Danube Canal, to the island city and directly into the pedestrian zone around Maximiliansplatz.
+The Bamberg locals simply call it Maxplatz.

-Maximiliansplatz, or Maxplatz for short, is the largest and most important square in Bamberg's city centre.
-It is dominated by the baroque New Town Hall built in the 1730s.
+Maximiliansplatz, or Maxplatz for short, is the largest and most important square in Bamberg city centre.
+It is dominated by the baroque-style New Town Hall, built in the 1730s.
 Its creator is Balthasar Neumann, who became famous above all for the Würzburg Residence.
-The square is a centre of attraction for cultural events and the fruit and vegetable market that takes place on weekdays.
+The square is a centre of attraction for cultural events and the fruit and vegetable market held on weekdays.
 On Saturdays, the farmers' market is held here, offering mainly Franconian specialities.
-These include the Bamberger Hörnla, not a baked product but a small and pointed potato, firm in cooking with a nutty aroma.
-This very high-quality potato variety is sold outside Bamberg, mainly in delicatessen shops.
+These include Bamberger Hörnla, not a baked good, but a small and pointed potato, waxy with a nutty flavour.
+This very high-quality potato variety is mainly sold in delicatessens outside Bamberg.
 Savoy cabbage is also typical of Bamberg.
-Between May and September there are also regular flea markets on the Maxplatz.
+There are also regular flea markets on the Maxplatz between May and September.

 Maximiliansplatz 3